CDM-College-ROI/US_College_Major_ROI/README.md

 <br>

-1. We first acquire and merge the US Department of Education College data with the University of Minnesota IPUM Earnings data.
+1. Acquired and merged the US Department of Education College data with the University of Minnesota IPUM Earnings data.

-2. We then filter the initial dataset for solely Bachelor degree records and create a new table for easier data cleaning and preparation.
+2. Filtered the initial dataset for solely Bachelor degree records and create a new table for easier data cleaning and preparation.

-3. After calculating and creating the cost-to-earnings ratio/ROI, we assign this variable to all Bachelor degree records.
+3. Calculated and created the cost-to-earnings ratio/ROI; assigned this variable to all Bachelor degree records.

-4. We then perform the following data cleaning processes on the Bachelor degree data: clean variable names for easier readability, expand on the geographical location variable and map this to all college records, we drop redundant columns in the dataset that captured the same information.
+4. Performed the following data cleaning processes on the Bachelor degree data: cleaned variable names for easier readability, expanded on the geographical location variable and mapped this to all college records, we then dropped redundant columns in the dataset that captured the same information.

-5. We then study and treat outliers in the dataset.
-We use a winsorization method to cap outliers at their respective 10th and 90th percentiles.
+5. Analyzed and treated outliers in the dataset.
+Applied a winsorization method to cap outliers at their respective 10th and 90th percentiles.

-6. We train and apply an Scikit-learn Iterative Imputer to impute remaining null values in the dataset.
+6. Trained and applied an Scikit-learn Iterative Imputer to impute remaining null values in the dataset.

-7. We conduct exploratory analysis and statistical testing on the college variables and choose only statistically significant features to move forward into clustering and modeling.
+7. Conducted exploratory analysis and statistical testing on the college variables and choose only statistically significant features to move forward into clustering and modeling.

-8. We select unique variables to cluster on and conduct statistical testing to measure and determine their relationship.
+8. Selected unique variables to cluster on and conducted statistical testing to measure and determine their combined variable relationship.

-9. We then model and visually measure cluster predictions from actual observations.
+9. Modeled and measured cluster predictions from actual observations.

-10. In model-stacking, we use a Scikit-learn recursive feature elimination with cross-validation to determine most significant variables to model and predict the target variable.
+10. In model-stacking, we use a Scikit-learn recursive feature elimination with cross-validation to determine most significant variables for predicting the target variable.

-11. Using a principal component analysis method to transform our datasets, we then generate three (3) linear models and measure their results against the train and validate datasets.
+11. Used a principal component analysis method to transform our datasets.

+12. Tested three (3) linear algorithms with non-linear PCA transformations and measured their results against the train and validate datasets.

-12. After evaluating results, we deploy our best performing PCA-OLS model on the final out-of-sample dataset.
+13. Evaluated results and deployed our best performing PCA-OLS model on the final out-of-sample dataset.

-13. Finally, we analyze our findings and provide recommendations for future analysis and actionable steps.
+14. Finally, we analyzed our model results and findings and provide recommendations for future analysis and actionable steps.

 ----